 We’re not sure if the GV60 is more luxurious or not.
 It really depends on how you define luxury in a vehicle.
 Though, what we do know is that it is chock full of great features that any owner would love.
 The GV60 has available facial recognition software that can unlock and start the car without a key when combined with fingerprint readers on the door and dashboard.
 It has a convenient three different powertrains available, ranging from 225 to 429 horsepower.
 It also comes with all of Hyundai’s latest Advanced Driver Assistance Systems that are already found in other Genesis vehicles.

-One of the coolest features, we think, are the fake engine sounds.
+One of the most unique features, we think, are the fake engine sounds.
 Owners can choose from several different types of engine noises to produce from the vehicle.
-One simulating a fake electric motor sound, another giving a sporty engine noise, and the last being a “futuristic” sound.
+One simulates a fake electric motor sound, another gives a sporty engine noise, and the last is a “futuristic” sound.
 We’d have to hear the different sounds to really know how cool this is, or isn’t.
 Every detail of the GV60 is not available yet, so we aren’t sure of the level of luxuriousness it will provide.
 There is a real chance that it outshines the expensive Tesla Model X.